Klebsiella Phage Collection

 • Protein sequences

 • Complete characterization (incl.
-Host range, genomic typing for strains, taxonomic classification for phages)
+Host range, receptor data, genomic typing for strains, taxonomic classification)

 • Comparative analyses